GabeScott/standard-works-vault/General Conference/1994 April - Live in Obedience.md

 # Live in Obedience

-*By Joseph B. Wirthlin - Of the Quorum of the Twelve Apostles*
+By Elder Joseph B. Wirthlin - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1994 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1994/04/live-in-obedience?lang=eng)

 My beloved brethren, I am humbled and honored to speak to the priesthood of the Lord’s church.
 This priesthood now numbers more than two million throughout the world who have made a covenant with the Lord to be His servants here upon the earth.
-We do His work.
-Great is the charge He has given us to “warn, expound, exhort, and teach, and invite all to come unto Christ.”1 Ours is a call to labor with all our “heart, might, mind and strength”2 “to bring forth and establish the cause of Zion.”3 We are “called to serve”4 by the Father of us all.
+We do *His* work.
+Great is the charge He has given us to “warn, expound, exhort, and teach, and invite all to come unto Christ.”[^1] Ours is a call to labor with all our “heart, might, mind and strength”[^2] “to bring forth and establish the cause of Zion.”[^3] We are “called to serve”[^4] by the Father of us all.

 Tonight I would like to address the Aaronic Priesthood.
-I pray fervently for the guidance of the Holy Spirit that the Lord’s promise might be fulfilled that “he that preacheth and he that receiveth, understand one another, and both are edified and rejoice together.”5
+I pray fervently for the guidance of the Holy Spirit that the Lord’s promise might be fulfilled that “he that preacheth and he that receiveth, understand one another, and both are edified and rejoice together.”[^5]

 My message to you young men is this: by obedience to the laws of the gospel, you can lift yourselves above the quagmire of sin that surrounds us in this world.
 In addition to helping you to become better servants of the Lord, obedience to these laws will help you to be better in everything you undertake in life, whether it be your activity in the Church, your family, education, business, profession, science, athletics, or any other worthwhile endeavor.
 You will be a better son, a better brother, and a better friend.
 You will enjoy your life more; you will be happier and at peace with yourself because you will know that your life is acceptable to your Heavenly Father and His Beloved Son, Jesus Christ.

-We who serve in this great body of the priesthood do so because each of us has been called and chosen.6 God wants us to serve willingly and obediently.
+We who serve in this great body of the priesthood do so because each of us has been called and chosen.[^6] God wants us to serve willingly and obediently.
 We who have made baptismal covenants and have accepted the call to serve in the Lord’s kingdom as bearers of the holy priesthood have agreed to conform our will to His.
-We “should be humble, ... submissive and ... diligent in keeping the commandments of God at all times.”7 My young brethren, “learn wisdom in [your] youth; yea, learn in [your] youth to keep the commandments of God.”8 Nothing is more important to you than obedience to God’s commandments.
+We “should be humble, … submissive and … diligent in keeping the commandments of God at all times.”[^7] My young brethren, “learn wisdom in \[your\] youth; yea, learn in \[your\] youth to keep the commandments of God.”[^8] Nothing is more important to you than obedience to God’s commandments.

-President Ezra Taft Benson has stated that “obedience is the first law of heaven.”9 This principle applies to all of us.
+President Ezra Taft Benson has stated that “obedience is the first law of heaven.”[^9] This principle applies to all of us.

 I observed a marvelous display of obedience during a recent visit to a large cattle ranch in Argentina.
 Early one morning, the gauchos brought forty horses into a corral to select their mounts for the day.
 Gauchos are like cowboys in the United States.
-Each gaucho went into the corral and whistled softly like this [whistling].
+Each gaucho went into the corral and whistled softly like this \[whistling\].
 This established their presence.
 When the horses heard the soft whistling, they lined up quickly near the fence, facing the gauchos.
 The horses held their heads high, kept their eyes constantly on their masters, and kept their ears forward in an alert, receptive stance.
 They gave complete attention and appeared to be anxious to serve.
 They quickly organized themselves into a line as if for a full military dress inspection or review.
 The gauchos stepped back out of the way and whistled again.
 The horses circled quickly to the other side of the corral and lined up facing the gauchos.
 They looked as if a drill sergeant had called them to attention.
 Each gaucho chose his mount for the day’s work and walked up to the horse he had selected.
 The others stayed in line waiting for their assignments.

 When I asked how the gauchos taught the horses to be so obedient, I was informed that their training started when the horses were colts.
 Each one learned from its caring mother and from other mature horses.
 The gauchos began training the colts when they were young, with kindness, never using force of a lasso or a whip.

-Watching this display of obedience, I thought of you Aaronic Priesthood brethren and how you are taught by your mothers, like the two thousand stripling sons of Helaman,10 and by caring fathers and priesthood leaders.
+Watching this display of obedience, I thought of you Aaronic Priesthood brethren and how you are taught by your mothers, like the two thousand stripling sons of Helaman,[^10] and by caring fathers and priesthood leaders.
 I thought of you following their good example, disciplining yourselves, and keeping yourselves alert—willing to serve your Lord and Master as He chooses and calls you.

 As you grow and mature, you will want and will earn more freedom to live your lives your way and to make your own choices.
 This you should do.
-Our hope and prayer is that you will grow up strong and obedient in the faith and that, like the young Jesus, you will increase “in wisdom and stature, and in favour with God and man.”11
+Our hope and prayer is that you will grow up strong and obedient in the faith and that, like the young Jesus, you will increase “in wisdom and stature, and in favour with God and man.”[^11]

 We urge you to be obedient and faithful to your priesthood duties.
 God has given you the authority to act in His name during this youthful season of your lives.
 The Aaronic Priesthood will prepare you for the time when you will be ready to receive the greater authority of the Melchizedek Priesthood.
 Prepare well for that great blessing by being faithful now in magnifying your Aaronic Priesthood.